Madhu-Vamsi/Blockchain-based-resilient-storage/README.md

 ## Steps to run the project:

 Step1:
-MetaMask download from chrome webstore
+Download MetaMasl from your web browser.
+(Example : chrome webstore).

+Steps 2:
 Make 2 accounts and mine 4 Ethers in each account.

-Step2:
+Step 3:
-Download the git repository.
+Download/ Clone the git repository.

-Step3:
+Step 4:
 Download Node JS.
-Check   it by command node -v
+If it is already present, you may check it by command node -v.

-Step 4:
+Step 5:
-Npm install on the root directory of the project
+Run the command Npm install on the root directory of the project.

-Step5:
 Npm install -g gulp

 Step 6:
-Bower install
+Bower install.

 Step 7:
-Bower install web3
+Bower install web3.

 Step 8:
-Gulp serve
+Gulp serve.

 Step 9:
 If your default browser is not chrome, then open chrome and type “localhost:9000” in the url bar.